Kintyre/ksconf/docs/source/install_advanced.rst

 On Linux or Mac
 ^^^^^^^^^^^^^^^

-Download the latest "Wheel" file file from `PyPI <kintyre-splunk-conf-wheel>`_.
+Download the latest "Wheel" file file from `PyPI <ksconf-wheel>`_.
 The path to this download will be set in the ``pkg`` variable as shown below.

 Setup the shell: